AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: gnatpp

 :menuselection:`Edit --> Pretty Print`
-  Pretty print the current source editor by calling the external tool `gnatpp`.
-  It is possible to specify `gnatpp` switches in the switch editor.
+  Pretty print the current source editor by calling the external tool `gnatpp`.  `gnatpp` switches may be specified in the switch editor.
   :ref:`The_Switches_Editor`.

 .. index:: menu; edit --> generate body